Global Challenge 3: How can population and resources be brought into balance?

 - Produce pure meat without growing animals (demonstrated in 2013).

-- Genetic engineering for higher-yielding and drought-tolerant crops.
+- Genetic engineering for higher-yielding, drought-tolerant, and salt-tolerant crops.

-- Reduce food losses from farm to mouth (one-third or 1.3 billion tons of agricultural production is wasted each year).
+- Invest in farm to mouth efficient technologies and management (one-third or 1.3 billion tons of agricultural production is wasted each year).

-- Plant sea grass to bring back wild fish populations along the coastlines.
+- Plant sea grass along coastlines to bring back wild fish populations.

 - Expand insect production for animal feed and human diets (insects have low environmental impact per nutrition, and 2 billion people already supplement their diet with insects today).